serkannkara/SushiMarketingApp/README.md

 Sushi E-Commerce App

-Use for Language
+Use for Language:
-Swift-UIKIT
+Swift-UIKIT,
 Objective-C

-Use For Database
+Use For Database:
 SQLite